 The ARTstor Digital Library has close to 2 million art, architecture, humanities, and science digital images.
 You can search and browse in ARTstor for images from museums, libraries, archives, and estates.

 Oxford Art Online is not an image database; it consists of Oxford's art reference materials as well as articles and bibliographies.
-However, all the images availabe in the Oxford art reference works are available through this database.
+However, all the images available in the Oxford art reference works are available through this database.

 Copyright protects the expression of ideas (although it does not protect ideas themselves).
 Works like novels, plays, sheet music, photographs, and paintings are protected by copyright.
 The creator of these works has the exclusive rights to reproduce or distribute them.
 You can get more information about copyright from IPOS (Intellectual Property Office of Singapore).